 (she/her) is an entrepreneur, activist and cyclist based in Portland, OR.
 Jocelyn loves off-road riding in every form and is an active advocate for sustainable trail access, currently serving as the president of the Oregon Timber Trail Alliance, the governing body for North America’s premiere long-distance mountain bike route.
 She founded the Komorebi Cycling Team in spring 2015 to empower women to adventure by bicycle and has lead dozens of folks out for their first bikepacking experience.
 After more than a decade working in sustainable transportation, including launching bike share systems in cities across the US, Jocelyn is now the owner/CEO of GO Box, a service the provides reusable food and drink containers that eliminating the need for single use plastic disposables.

 (she/her) is continually searching for ways to intersect grassroots organizing with art and design to create a more inclusive cycling community.
-She is a Kona ambassador and the founder of Friends on Bikes, a group for women of color, trans and gender non-conforming BIPOC (black, indigenous, people of color) who love cycling.
-Aside from organizing, Molly is the lead designer for Ride with GPS, a website and app for cyclists.
-She is on the board for Bikepacking Roots, and her newest passion is to create bikepacking routes that are accessible for all levels within the Pacific Northwest (and beyond).
+She is the founder of Friends on Bikes, a social cycling group for Black, Indigenous, and people of color who are women, trans, and gender non-conforming in Portland, OR.
+Aside from organizing, Molly moves pixels as the lead designer for Ride with GPS, a web and mobile app for cyclists.
+Her newest passion, route making, is creating bikepacking routes accessible for all levels within the Pacific Northwest (and beyond).

 (she/her) is a professional adventure cyclist, event organizer, writer and route developer.
 She uses her experiences exploring by bike to inspire and encourage others to use the bicycle as a tool to learn more about themselves and the world around them.
 After spending 10-years working in bike shops and 5-years owning her own shop, she set out to ride across the U.S. following dirt roads to explore the possibilities the bicycle could offer.
 She hasn’t stopped since.
 Sarah is an adventure ambassador for Specialized Bicycles and Ride with GPS, a contributor to Bikepacking.com, and an occasional writer for Lonely Planet, Adventure Cyclist, and Adventure Journal.
 Her latest project was organizing the Ruta Del Jefe Challenge, which was a 125-mile adventure race created to raise awareness of the environmental, political, and humanitarian threats occurring in the borderlands.